 - Many credit unions do not sell their mortgage loans on the secondary market.

-- No appraisal or title policy may be required, but you should still obtain an appraisal and title protection.
+In private financing, no appraisal or title policy may be required, but you should still obtain an appraisal and title protection.

-Stock Brokerages & Online Lenders
+Stock Brokerages and Online Lenders

 - If you need to shake hands with your loan officer in person, an online lender might not be for you.